Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Case Study

 \subsection{Setting}

-We use the same setting in \ref{sec:BO}.
-Specifically, when sampling from original function at input $\bm{x}$, we observe a noisy outcome $y(\bm{x})$.
+We use the same setting in Sec. \ref{sec:BO}.
+Specifically, when sampling from original function at input $\bm{x}$, we observe an outcome $y(\bm{x})$.
 We assume the observation $y(\bm{x})$ is normally distributed with mean $f(\bm{x})$ and variance $\sigma^2(\bm{x})$.
-For the purpose of robustness, we assume that the covariance belongs to some non-smooth parametric family (Matern, etc..).
+For the purpose of robustness, we assume that the covariance belongs to some non-smooth parametric family.
+Specifically, we will use the Mat\'ern kernel.
 Parameters are estimated using maximum likelihood estimation (MLE).